Debt Financing Definition

 Answering that question to the satisfaction of your lender can require a lot of documentation.
 So the more organized you are beforehand, the easier it will be to complete your loan application.

-Not every one of these documents will apply for every business or be necessary for every debt financing product.
+Of course, business loan requirements are different for every debt financing product.
 However, gathering as many of these documents as possible beforehand will make your life much easier when the time comes to actually complete your loan application.

 First, you’ll need to assure the lender of the legitimacy of your business.
 Here are a few documents you’ll want to have on hand to prove that your business is real, and that you have the authority to apply for a loan in the business’s name: